OpenZeppelin/compound-monitoring/README.md

 ### Underlying Asset Autotask

-This autotask sends alerts to Compound's discord channel when Openzepplin's Defender Forta Sentinel picks up on an alert for the COMP Underlying Asset bot.
+This Autotask sends alerts to Compound's Discord channel when Openzeppelin's Defender Forta Sentinel picks up on an alert for the COMP Underlying Asset bot.

 ### cToken Transaction Autotask

-This autotask sends alerts to Compound's discord channel when Openzepplin's Defender Forta Sentinel picks up on an alert for the cToken Transaction bot.
+This Autotask sends alerts to Compound's Discord channel when Openzeppelin's Defender Forta Sentinel picks up on an alert for the cToken Transaction bot.

 ### Compound Distribution Autotask

-This autotask sends alerts to Compound's discord channel when Openzepplin's Defender Forta Sentinel picks up on an alert for the Compound Distribution bot.
+This Autotask sends alerts to Compound's Discord channel when Openzeppelin's Defender Forta Sentinel picks up on an alert for the Compound Governance bot.

 ### Compound Governance Autotask

-This autotask sends alerts to Compound's discord channel when Openzepplin's Defender Forta Sentinel picks up on an alert for the Compound Governance bot.
+This Autotask sends alerts to Compound's Discord channel when Openzeppelin's Defender Forta Sentinel picks up on an alert for the Compound Governance bot.

 ### Compound Large Borrows Governance Autotask

-This autotask sends alerts to Compound's discord channel when Openzepplin's Defender Forta Sentinel picks up on an alert for the Compound Large Borrows bot.
+This Autotask sends alerts to Compound's Discord channel when Openzeppelin's Defender Forta Sentinel picks up on an alert for the Compound Large Borrows bot.

 ### Oracle Price Autotask

-This autotask sends alerts to Compound's discord channel when Openzepplin's Defender Forta Sentinel picks up on an alert for the Compound Price Oracle bot.
+This Autotask sends alerts to Compound's Discord channel when Openzeppelin's Defender Forta Sentinel picks up on an alert for the Compound Price Oracle bot.